aimms/how-to/Articles/397/397-traveling-salesman.rst

 Minimal Requirements
 --------------------

-`AIMMS Community license <https://www.aimms.com/platform/aimms-community-edition/>`_ is sufficient for working with this example.
+`AIMMS Community license <https://www.aimms.com/platform/aimms-community-edition/>`_ is sufficient to run the Heuristics, call the Rest API and check the available scenarios.

-The exact method used, uses lazy constraints.
-As far as I know, this is only available with CPLEX and Gurobi.
+However, to run the MIP problem, you will need to buy a Developer License.

+You will also need an API key from `PositionStack api <https://positionstack.com>`_.
+To receive an free API key to test, please sign up to the free plan `here <https://positionstack.com/signup>`_.

 References
 -----------

 #.
-Generalization of TSP to vehicle routing: https://how-to.aimms.com/C_Developer/Sub_Mathematical_Modeling/Sub_VRP/index.html
+Generalization of TSP to `Vehicle Routing Problem <https://how-to.aimms.com/C_Developer/Sub_Mathematical_Modeling/Sub_VRP/index.html>`_

+#.  `Solve with Lazy Constraints <https://how-to.aimms.com/Articles/126/126-TSP-Lazy-Constraints.html#solve-with-lazy-constraints>`_ - Marcel Hunting.

 #.
-WinUI app for opt-2 heuristic: Marcel Hunting.
-(Old 397 article)

-#.
-WinUI app for lazy constraints: Marcel Hunting. https://how-to.aimms.com/Articles/126/126-TSP-Lazy-Constraints.html#solve-with-lazy-constraints
+Applegate, D.L., R. E. Bixby, V. Chvátal, and W. J. Cook, The Traveling Salesman Problem: A Computational Study, Princeton University Press, Princeton, 2007

+.. seealso:: Here you will find several euclidean TSP instances from TSPLIB at: http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/

 .. spelling:word-list::